cxfos/visage/README.md

-# Visage: Visual Element Inspector for Cursor IDE
+# Visage: Visual Element Inspector for VS Code

-**Visage** is a Cursor IDE extension that enables developers to visually inspect and interact with frontend elements, mapping them back to source files and integrating with Cursor AI to streamline editing and prototyping.
+**Visage** is a VS Code extension that enables developers to visually inspect and interact with frontend elements, mapping them back to source files and enhancing workflows with AI tools or manual editing.

 ---

 ## ✨ Features

 - **Live Frontend Preview**
-  Embed a live preview of your React or Next.js app inside the IDE.
+  Embed a live preview of your React or Next.js app inside VS Code.

 - **Element Selection Tool**
   Click on any UI element to highlight and inspect its source.